Industry News

 Proofing vs proofreading: understand everything quickly

-Proofing vs proofreading: everything you need to understand quickly
+Proofing vs proofreading: everything you need to know quickly

 In marketing teams, the production of marketing content goes through several stages before publication.
 Yet confusion often persists between proofing and proofreading.
 These two concepts, translated into French as content validation and proofreading, meet different needs.